MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

 # Map entities and attributes

-**Map** is the first stage in the data unification process of audience insights.
+**Map** is the first stage in the data unification process.
 Mapping consists of three phases:

 - *Entity selection*: Identify the combinable entities that lead to a dataset with more complete information about your customers.
 - *Attribute selection*: For each entity, identify the columns you want to combine and reconcile in the *match* and *merge* phases.
 These columns are called *Attributes*.